Frequently Asked Questions

 Will CYA require that I be tested for COVID-19 when I arrive there?

-Depending on the conditions at the time of arrival, or even at any time during the semester, CYA may decide that it is necessary for all students to be tested for COVID-19.
-In this case CYA will arrange for the tests at no cost to the students.
+If, at the time of your arrival to Athens or at any time during the semester, CYA considers a COVID-19 test necessary for all students, CYA will arrange for the tests at no cost to the students.

 Is there health insurance that would support students?